BuchananKurt/LifeSim_ArcGIS_Tools/README.md

    - Right-click on **Toolboxes** > **Add Toolbox**.
    - Select the `.pyt` file from this repository.

-## LifeSim GIS Preprocessing Python Toolbox - Tool List
+## LifeSim GIS Preprocessing Python Toolbox

 **[Buffer and Simplify a Polygon](#buffer-and-simplify-a-polygon)**